wireservice/csvkit/docs/scripts/csvsort.rst

     optional arguments:
-      -h, --help            show this help message and exit -y SNIFFLIMIT, --snifflimit SNIFFLIMIT
-                            Limit CSV dialect sniffing to the specified number of bytes.
-Specify "0" to disable sniffing entirely.
-      -n, --names           Display column names and indices from the input CSV and exit.
+      -h, --help            show this help message and exit -n, --names           Display column names and indices from the input CSV and exit.
       -c COLUMNS, --columns COLUMNS
                             A comma separated list of column indices or names to sort by.
 Defaults to all columns.
       -r, --reverse         Sort in descending order.
+      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
+                            Limit CSV dialect sniffing to the specified number of bytes.
+Specify "0" to disable sniffing entirely.
-      --no-inference        Disable type inference when parsing the input.
+      -I, --no-inference    Disable type inference when parsing the input.

 See also: :doc:`../common_arguments`.